scEEMS Model Training Tutorial#

 5. Deep Learning Predictions#

-Biological Rationale: Sequence-to-function model predictions
+Biological Rationale: Sequence-to-function model predictions can determine disruption of intermediate molecular phenotypes.

 Output Data Generated#